 Canada is a natural immigration destination with one of the world’s best natural locales, untouched vast wilderness, world-class cities, and a deep-rooted culture of tolerance.
 The country ranks very high in international measurements of government transparency, civil liberties, quality of life, economic freedom, and education.
 Canadian cities have consistently ranked high in the world’s most livable cities, with Calgary, Vancouver, and Toronto making the top 10.

 Canada is one of the world’s most ethnically diverse and multicultural nations due to large-scale immigration from many other countries.
-Over 250 ethnic groups call Canada home, and the country has two official languages, English and French.
+Over 250 ethnic groups call Canada home, and the government has two official languages, English and French.
 Quebec is the only Canadian province to have French as its official language.

 Immigration and Visa Programs

-Despite Canada’s well-planned approach to immigration with numerous programs to suit various requirements, the country faces a skilled-worker shortage.
+Despite Canada’s well-planned approach to immigration, with numerous programs to suit various requirements, the country faces a skilled worker shortage.
 The Express Entry Program, Provincial Nominee Programs, Business Immigration, Sponsorship Programs, etc., are just a few methods to immigrate to Canada.